-This particular house will be situated on Plot 1 to the north of the site near the pond in the central grassy area.
+This particular house will be situated on Plot 2 and is centrally located on the site in the central grassy area.

 The house will be a flat roofed, detached, two storey dwelling with a conservatory and roof terrace on the upper level set within a private garden.
-The house will be 520 sqm in floor area and external materials will be a combination of stone, timber and curtain walling.
+The house will be 535 sqm in floor area and external materials will be a combination of stone, timber and curtain walling.